ztyyLV/web-twain-docs/indepth/faqs/general/what-are-the-resources-files.md

 * dynamsoft.webtwain.min.mjs

 > This file is like dynamsoft.webtwain.min.js but is built by the ECMAScript 6 (ES6) standard.
-It's used by applications (Angular, React, Vue, etc.) that import the `dwt` package as a module.
+It's used by applications (Angular, React, Vue, etc.) that import the `Dynamic Web TWAIN` package as a module.